-Although the details are available at paragraph 3.3 of the DCMA Instructions plus the 22 system criteria in DFARS Part 252.244-7001(c), the consistent assembly of adequate Source Justifications, Price Justifications, and other Order supporting documentation (from verifying potential suppliers are not Debarred, Suspended, or Ineligible to checking the list of ITAR prohibited countries that own/house suppliers) – evidence of compliance with regulations plus evidence of compliance with policies and procedures is daunting.
+Although the details are available as the 30 items in Part 5 of the DCMA Guidebook plus the 24 system criteria in DFARS Part 252.244-7001(c), the consistent assembly of adequate Source Justifications, Price Justifications, and other supporting documentation (from verifying that potential suppliers are not Debarred, Suspended, or Ineligible to checking the list of ITAR prohibited countries that own/house suppliers) – evidence of compliance with regulations and with policies and procedures is daunting.
 Requirements, such as Executive Compensation reporting of first-tier subcontractors, show that company practices must be constantly updated.
 Careful perusal of policies and procedures, recommending revisions and updates (for new laws), furnishing drafts to be tailored to your company’s unique operations, and an overview to ensure gaps are addressed – requires a tremendous amount of time and effort.

 Aren’t you already paying your Purchasing staff for tasks that require their full schedule?
-What responsibilities must they sacrifice, in order to give this project the focus it requires?
+What responsibilities must they sacrifice, in order to give preparation for CPSR the focus it requires?

-With the priority of the ACO in mind, the champion of change – of adding more administration, of requiring more time-consuming steps before an Order is awarded, of excluding suppliers favored by requisitioners – does not enjoy the perception of being a hero.
-Your Purchasing staff, especially Purchasing management, works with requisitioners, evaluators of potential suppliers for the approved list, program managers with backlogged milestones, and buyers.
-Purchasing management continually strives to support programs and be an advocate of team goals.
-You want others inside and outside your company to view Purchasing management as an advocate.
-Who is the smart selection for leading these cumbersome compliance changes?
+With the priority of the ACO in mind – significant findings can add more administration, require more time-consuming steps (and even Government approval) before an Order is awarded, and exclude suppliers favored by requisitioners.
+Purchasing staff works with requisitioners, evaluators of potential suppliers for the approved list, program managers with backlogged milestones, and buyers to support programs and be an advocate of team goals.
+Adequate preparation for a CPSR affords your company the latitude to do that, despite how bothersome the restrictions and documentation.

 Any audit trail requires several months (typically one fiscal year) of supporting evidence to demonstrate consistent compliance to policies and procedures.
 The typical CPSR population, from which a sample is reviewed, is one year of Orders.
 Orders include individual Change Orders and Initial Orders – not the cumulative Order from inception to date.
 This means that documented support for individual Orders would be available for more than one year before a CPSR.